lupyuen/lupyuen.github.io/src/i2c.md

 [(Bus Pirate also works as a simple Protocol Analyser for sniffing I2C data)](http://dangerousprototypes.com/docs/I2C)

-Here's how we test BME280 with Bus Pirate...
+Here's how we test BME280 (or BMP280) with Bus Pirate...

 ![Bus Pirate connected to BME280](https://lupyuen.github.io/images/i2c-buspirate.jpg)

-1. Connect Bus Pirate to BME280 according to the pic above...
+1. Connect Bus Pirate to BME280 (or BMP280) according to the pic above...

     | Bus Pirate Pin | BME280 Pin
     |:---:|:---: